 95% of the original road is still drivable through California, and the California Route 66 Preservation Foundation is working hard to preserve those remaining icons of the past.
-Some of the fascinating points of interest along old Route 66 can be found near the very western end of the old route, where Los Angeles County has 34 National Registered Historic Places on or within one block of the Mother Road.
+Some of the fascinating points of interest along old Route 66 are near the western end of the old route, where Los Angeles County has 34 National Registered Historic Places on or within one block of the Mother Road.

 In any event, you will begin your trek across California at Needles, which provides a peek of several vintage motels before you move into the Mojave Desert and the lonely ghost towns of Goff, Essex, Chambless, Amboy, and Ludlow before rejoining I-40.

 Take a side trip to the historic ghost town of Calico on your way into Barstow.
 In Barstow, you can still see many vintage icons, including the El Rancho motel, constructed from railroad ties, and the restored Harvey House Hotel and depot, which houses the Route 66 Museum.

 The road continues along the path of the Old Trails Highway to Victorville, where you can take a peek at the California Route 66 Museum.

 Continuing through Fontana to Rancho Cucamonga, don’t miss the old 1920s gas station and the Route 66 Visitors Center and Museum.
 As you pass through Upland, grab a buffalo burger at the landmark Buffalo Inn before making your way to Pasadena.

-From here, the original road survives for 80 miles through Los Angeles and its suburbs, where it is known variously as Foothill Boulevard, Colorado Boulevard, Huntington Drive, Sunset Boulevard, and Santa Monica Boulevard until you reach the western end of the Mother Road at the Santa Monica Pier.
+From here, the original road survives for 80 miles through Los Angeles and its suburbs, known variously as Foothill Boulevard, Colorado Boulevard, Huntington Drive, Sunset Boulevard, and Santa Monica Boulevard, until you reach the western end of the Mother Road at the Santa Monica Pier.